1. Pursues Professionalism

 - Knowledge of basic math operations: e.g., whole numbers, ratios, proportions, percent, geometry, simple and complex correlation

-- Knowledge of numeracy problem-solving strategies: e.g., identification of requested and given information, use of the 5-Step Question Strategy, CUBES, RUNS, UPS Check, etc.
+Numeracy problem-solving strategies are step-by-step models participants can follow to successfully solve numeracy problems.Digital Resource Librarynumeracy problem-solving strategies: e.g., identification of requested and given information, use of the 5-Step Question Strategy, CUBES, RUNS, UPS Check, etc. - Knowledge of multiple methods to calculate an answer

 - Knowledge of numeracy language: e.g., ‘total’ means addition and ‘difference’ means subtract